 The point of contact should assess each information security event using the agreed information security event and incident classification scale and decide whether the event should be classified as an information security incident.
 Classification and prioritization of incidents can help to identify the impact and extent of an incident.
 In cases where the organization has an information security incident response team (ISIRT), the assessment and decision can be forwarded to the ISIRT for confirmation or reassessment.
 Results of the assessment and decision should be recorded in detail for the purpose of future reference and verification.

-A formal management procedure and policy for incident response, including roles and responsibilities for each aspect of the response is essential.
+A formal management procedure and policy for incident response, including roles and responsibilities for each aspect of the response, is essential.
 Aspects to document include funding and cost models; analysis, containment and recovery responsibilities; decision making authority for notifications; legal and/or law enforcement involvement; forensic investigations; responsibility for after-incident debriefing; and policy, procedure, and process improvements.
-The primary goals of security incident response are to determine the cause and effect of incidents, including any sanctions which may be appropriate and any new preventive measures that may need to implemented, as well as to restore the affected infrastructure to an operational state in a timely manner.
-The general activities, or stages to an effective response and improvement are described in the table below.
+The primary goals of security incident response are to determine the cause and effect of incidents, including any sanctions which may be appropriate and any new preventive measures that may need to implement, as well as to restore the affected infrastructure to an operational state in a timely manner.
+The general activities or stages to an effective response and improvement are described in the table below.
 Some may of necessity be serially processed and some may run as concurrent activities.
 For example, once an event has been identified, the prioritization and assessment may occur at the same time as containment for an active intrusion situation.

 Identification and prioritization of incident, and performing a timely assessment of the situation